MoatLab/LeapIO/README.md

 # LeapIO: Efficient and Portable Virtual NVMe Storage on ARM SoCs

-Currently, MSR is maintaining the LeapIO code base.
-If you are interested, feel free to contact Anirudh Badam (anirudh.badam@microsoft.com) to get access.
-Please also feel free to contact Huaicheng Li (hcli@cmu.edu) for any questions.
+Ok, code will be released soon, please stay tuned! ...
+Feel free to contact Huaicheng Li (hcli@cmu.edu) for any questions.

-Consider citing LeapIO using the following bib entry:
+Consider citing LeapIO using the following bib entry if you find our paper useful:

 ```
 @InProceedings{li2020leapio,